Let us now apply the Multi-Dimensional War Model to the American Civil War.

 The superior population base in the North allowed it to field more men without the strain on the society and the economy which took place in the South.
-The North had a population of about 22 million against the nine million of the South, which including 3.5 million.
+The North had a population of about 22 million against the nine million of the South, including 3.5 million slaves.

 In January, 1862, Lincoln clearly recognized the North’s advantage in this dimension and realized that it must take advantage of this in its strategy.